agentGav/cl8/docs/deployment.md

 In production, Constellate assumes that uploaded media is stored on an object store like an AWS S3 bucket or similar.

-If you are storing the files on a local file system, and storing files on the same server as the running application  running comment out the entire `STORAGES` stanza of `production.py`
+If you are storing the files on a local file system, and storing files on the same server as the running application running comment out the entire `STORAGES` stanza of `production.py`, to use the local filesystem.

 For more, see [django's own extensive documentation on deployment](https://docs.djangoproject.com/en/3.0/howto/deployment/).

 ```